Bhramanam

-Bhramanam is an Indian Malayalam television series written by novelist Joyce which is an adaptation of his novel of the same name on Malayala Manorama.
+Bhramanam is an Indian Malayalam television series written by novelist Joycee which is an adaptation of his novel of the same name on Malayala Manorama.
 The show depicted the story of Anitha and her struggles to protect her children from the dangers of the 21st century.
+'Bhramanam' was a megahit thriller serial when its runnning on television gained high trp rating and millions of viewers on youtube and ott platform in manorama max.

 The show premiered on Mazhavil Manorama on 12 February 2018.
 The show stars Mukundan and Lavanya Nair.
 The show aired its last episode on 8 November 2019.
 Episodes of the show can be viewed on Manorama Max and Mazhavil Manorama YouTube channels.
 Initially, the show had telecasted at 8 pm slot on Mazhavil Manorama and later was shifted to 7 pm until its climax.
 Bhramanam gained high TRP ratings on television and was noted for its varied and realistic depiction of a Malayalee family.

 Plot

 The show is a family drama.
 Harilal, a bank employee working at Bank of Baroda in Delhi and Anitha, a nurse working at AIIMS, Delhi are caught in a web of love and are happily married and blessed with two daughters whom they named Haritha and Neetha.
 Over time, the couple encounters challenges in their union, leading to their divorce.
 Their daughters stay with their father, who assumes their care.
 Harilal was on the verge of marrying a journalist, but she died in a scooter accident, leaving behind a single daughter.
 Harilal then turned to Anitha for assistance in caring for his late fiancée's daughter.

 Sixteen years after their divorce, Anitha is back with her family.
 Anitha starts to feel strongly endeared toward her daughters and she must decide whether to rejoin her family and continue living a happy life together.
 Anitha makes ever new and better plans to protect her children from the dangers that befall them.

 Haritha marries Sarath, son of Rajeev due to family pressure.
 Gradually Haritha feels affectionate towards her husband and becomes pregnant.On the other hand, Nertha is expelled from the college and even attempts suicide, but fails due to Anitha's timely movement.
 Actually, Hatitha was pregnant with Ravi's child and except Anitha everyone was unaware of it.
 Ravi often threatened Haritha and family and threatened to reveal the truth about Haritha's pregnancy to Sarath's Family.
 The sex racket took revenge on Neetha as they had lost a big business deal due to her.
 Harilal's family was often attacked by the pimps appointed by the rich sex dealers.
 Haritha and Neetha also feel endeared to Anitha without knowing that she is their mother.
 Anitha has now murdered the people who harmed the life of Neetha and Haritha.
 Anitha had been sentenced to prison by the court for the crime of burning the Pavizham pavilion with its owners.
 Finally, Harilal had to reveal the truth that Anitha was her wife.